List of barangays in Cebu City

-Cebu City is politically subdivided into 80 barangays.
+Cebu City has 80 barangays.
 The city is divided into two legislative districts, with 46 barangays to the north (1st District) and 34 barangays to the south (2nd District), for the purposes of electing members to the House of Representatives of the Philippines and the Sangguniang Panlungsod.

-As of the 2020 census, 58 barangays are classified as urban barangays where 888,481 (92.15%) of Cebu City's population lives, while the remaining 22 rural barangays are home to 75,668 residents, representing 7.85% of the total population.
+By the 2020 census, out of the total 80 barangays, there are 58 classified as urban barangays where 888,481 (92.15%) of Cebu City's population lives, while the remaining 22 are classified as rural with 75,668 residents, representing 7.85% of the total population.

 The most populous barangays in the city, as of the 2020 census, are Guadalupe (70,039), Tisa (47,364), and Lahug (45,853), while Kalubihan is the least populous barangay with only 663 residents.

 List of barangays

 Liga ng mga Barangay-Cebu City Chapter

 The Liga ng mga Barangay-Cebu City Chapter is a formal organization of all the barangays in Cebu City with its mother organization which is the Liga ng mga Barangay sa Pilipinas.
 All of the city's 80 barangays are part of the said organization.
 The President of the LNB-Cebu City Chapter is an ex-officio member of the Sangguniang Panglungsod.

 Here are the current officers of LNB-Cebu City Chapter: